 cd /glade/u/home/username/.lmod.d

-ls -1
+ls -l

-rm environment_name.xyz
+rm environment_name

 To revise a customized environment:

 - Restore (change to) that environment.

 - Unload, load, or swap modules as needed.

 - Save the environment as a default environment again with the same name.